 While it does deviate from the source material in some cases, characters from the video games make an appearance in some episodes, including Shadow the Hedgehog.
 Other than that, the episodes are based on original storylines, no adaptations of Sonic Generations or anything silly like that.

-I’m gonna reiterate this here: Sonic the Hedgehog is about a blue hedgehog who eats chili dogs and likes to go fast while stopping Dr. Eggman from doing The Bad Things.
+I’m gonna reiterate this here: Sonic the Hedgehog is about a blue hedgehog who eats chili dogs and likes to go fast while stopping an evil mad scientist from doing The Bad Things.
 It’s made for kids.
-Sonic Boom took the right approach in making it light hearted and silly, and it works pretty well.
-It’s thankfully not too childish compared to like, Pac-Man and the Ghostly Adventures or something.
+Sonic Boom took the right approach in making it lighthearted and silly, and not deathly serious.
+It works pretty well.
+It’s not too childish compared to like, Pac-Man and the Ghostly Adventures or something.

 From the episodes and clips I’ve seen, it’s a show I honestly need to give a closer look, because I bet that show still holds up pretty well, even three years after it ended.